Tuesday 21st June: Blue skies and warm, 16°C to 26°

 Sospel to Moulinet: 19k walk: 9.20am to 4.50pm, 7hrs 30mins

-Another 15 minutes down the track, there's a signpost pointing upwards to the Cime a Codolis at 1022 metres.
-It's steep, very steep and rocky with an almost 300 metre climb vertically up.
+Another 15 minutes down the track, there's a signpost to Cime a Codolis at 1022 metres.
+It's very steep and rocky up an almost vertical 300 metre.
 No thanks.
-We take a vote and decide to walk the long way around to the Granges du Cuous then on to the Pas de Capelette.
-It's still a 300 metre climb, but spread over about 6 k, it's an almost easy grade.
+We take a vote and decide to walk the long way around via the Granges du Cuous then on to the Pas de Capelette.
+It's still a 300 metre climb, but spread over about 6 k it’s an easy grade.
+Once at the Col, it's a cool forest walk around the contours until we meet a gravel road, and the village of Moulinet comes into sight 200 metres below us.

-Once at the Col, it's an easy forest walk around the contours until we meet a gravel road, and the village of Moulinet comes into sight 200 metres below us.
-Down the road for 30 minutes there's a steep track leading down to Moulinet and we enter the village via the Public Washing basins - huge water trough like structures where the village people washed in previous centuries.
-Up through the village, someone tells us that the only shop won't be open til 5,30pm and it's now only 5pm. about 500 metres further on we recogise the Villa de Beau Site from photos we've seen.
-Georges and Simone greet us and take us up the 3 flights of stairs to their sun room.
-They a a lovely elderly couple, and we it and share a beer with them.
-It's an interesting conversation as they speak almost no English and I speak almost no French, but enough to get by and indicate yes, we'd like them to make a Reservation at the restaurant Grain de Sel which we passed on the way in.
-Our rooms a basic but lovely with a small kitchenette, paper sheets (yes disposable sheets) and a hot shower - all we need.
+Down the road for 30 minutes to a steep track leading to Moulinet and we enter the village via the Public Washing basins – a huge water trough where villagers washed in earlier centuries.
+Up the road, someone tells us that the only shop won't be open til 5,30pm and it's now only 5pm.
+About 500 metres on, we recognise Villa de Beau Site from photos.
+Georges and Simone greet us and take us up 3 flights of stairs to a sun room.
+They’re a lovely elderly couple and we sit and share a beer with them.
+It's an interesting chat as they speak almost no English and I speak almost no French, but enough to get by and indicate yes, we'd like them to make a Reservation at the restaurant Grain de Sel which we passed on the way in.
+Our rooms are basic but clean with a small kitchenette, disposable sheets and a hot shower - all we need.

 A quick shower then down to the Epicerie that's now open and serves as the local bar, to buy yoghurt and fruit and bread and tomatoes for the next 2 lunches - the shop is closed on a Wednesday so we can't stock up in the morning.
 The little restaurant is in the middle of town and we are the only customers.
 The food is absolutely beautiful.
 We all choose the 19 euro, 3 course deal.
 Entre is green salad, basil tomatoes and ricotta cheese.
-The main course is egg plant and half a chicken - a tiny chicken half the size of our halves in oz.
-And dessert was a choice of chocolate cake, pannacotta or lemon tart.
+The main is egg plant and half a chicken - a tiny chicken half the size of our halves in Oz.
+Dessert was a choice of chocolate cake, pannacotta or lemon tart.
 One of the nicest meals we've had.
+A walk back to the villa at 9pm and bed after a long warm day.